Arun-kushwaha007/Video-to-Audio-Python-Microservices-App-on-Kubernetes/Prerequisites/Kubernetes/Readme.md

 ## Core Concepts

+### Kubernetes Cluster
+   it is just collection of worker nodes(simply just a server) and Control plane(which was previously known as master node).

 ### Node
 A worker machine where containers are deployed.
 It can be a virtual or physical machine.

 ### Pod
-The smallest deployable unit in Kubernetes.
+The smallest deployable/Scheduling unit in Kubernetes.
 A Pod can contain one or more containers.

 ### Service
 An abstraction that defines a logical set of Pods and a policy by which to access them.